ElizabethTheisen/elizabeththeisen.github.io/Diagram.md

 *C* You'll also want to make sure you have enough money to adopt the pet and have a budget for them (food, vet, training).
 *D* Make sure they get along with your other pets
 *E* Go to the local shelter
-*F* Look at all the animals and find one that's compatible for you
+*F* Look at all the animals and find one that's compatible for you and other pets.
 *G* Spend some time with them
 *H* If you're compatible, do we adopt?
 *I* Yes, fill out an application and pay the adoption fee.
-*J* No, think about it and leave.
+*J* No, think about it more and leave.